Regression Testing of Embedded Systems

 Test impact analysis uses data collected during test runs and changes in code between builds to determine which files changed and which specific tests touched those files.
 Parasoft’s analysis engine can analyze the delta between two builds and identify the subset of regression tests to execute.
 It also understands the dependencies on the units modified to determine what ripple effect the changes made on other units.

-Parasoft C/C++test, Jtest, and dotTest provide insight into the impact of software changes and offer recommendations for where to add tests and where to run more regression tests.
+Parasoft Jtest and dotTest provide insights into the impact of software changes and offer recommendations for where to add tests and where to run more regression tests.
 See the example change based testing report below.

 Streamlining regression testing with test impact analysis lowers the overall burden of testing considerably.
 It enables developers and testers to focus solely on the impacted code and tests.
 The results?

 - More cycles to converge on a better product.